MaterializeInc/materialize/doc/user/content/integrations/aws-msk.md

     f.
 On the next page, give a **Secret name** that starts with **AmazonMSK_**

     g.
+Under **Encryption Key**, select the symmetric key you just created in the previous sub-section from the dropdown

+    h.
 Go forward to the next steps and finish creating the secret.
 Once created, record the ARN (Amazon Resource Name) value for your secret

     You can find more details about creating a secret using AWS Secrets Manager [here](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html).

     ##### Associate secret with MSK cluster
     a.
-Navigate back to the [Amazon MSK console](https://us-east-1.console.aws.amazon.com/msk/) and click on the cluster you created in Step 1
+Navigate back to the [Amazon MSK console](https://console.aws.amazon.com/msk/) and click on the cluster you created in Step 1

     b.
 Click on the **Properties** tab